The "lost" nickel sold at auction for $3.17 million

-April 26 One of the rarest American coins has been sold at auction for $3.17 million after being thought of as a fake and stashed away in a closet in Virginia for decades.
+One of the rarest American coins has been sold at auction for $3.17 million (2 million pounds) after being thought of as a fake and stashed away in a closet in Virginia for decades.

 The 1913 Liberty Head Nickel, known as the "lost" nickel, was put up for auction by four siblings who inherited the heirloom, which was mistakenly identified as a fake in 1962.